kohanyirobert/dotnet-authn/README.md

 - _setupProxy_ again needs to be modified

-- Using _AddCookie_ results in _weird_ 302 redirects when accessing a protected route, which can be handled in React, but it’s still weird (can be “ignored” and disable with a flag)
+- Using _AddCookie_ results in _weird_ 302 redirects when accessing a protected route, which can be handled in React, but it's still weird (can be "ignored" and disable with a flag)

-    - .NET 8 preview comes with new stuff for ASP.NET Core as well, [**for example better SPA integration when using _Identity_**](https://github.com/dotnet/aspnetcore/pull/47927) **(**this scenario is about _not_ using Identity at all, but I wager the “minimal API” version of the SPA templates available in _dotnet new_ will leverage some of this)
+    - .NET 8 preview comes with new stuff for ASP.NET Core as well, [**for example better SPA integration when using _Identity_**](https://github.com/dotnet/aspnetcore/pull/47927) **(**this scenario is about _not_ using Identity at all, but I wager the "minimal API" version of the SPA templates available in _dotnet new_ will leverage some of this)

 - _Logout is not implemented (restart the server)_

-- After a successful login there’s nothing to do, cookies are sent with every request
+- After a successful login there's nothing to do, cookies are sent with every request

-- **In same-site scenarios this works as expected, but things break down when cross-site requests come into picture, the example doesn’t deal with this (generally things break in cross-site request scenarios 😁)**
+- **In same-site scenarios this works as expected, but things break down when cross-site requests come into picture, the example doesn't deal with this (generally things break in cross-site request scenarios 😁)**

 ### ~~JWT?~~Stateless?
 Auth w/o Identity

-- JWT is actually just something that travels around the wire, a different kind of “session identifier”, it’s not a protocol
+- JWT is actually just something that travels around the wire, a different kind of "session identifier", it's not a protocol

 - E.g. one could use OAuth2 with JWT or something else, _and_ JWT tokens can travel as _cookies_ between client and server

-- It’s important to note that using cookies with JWT makes it a _simple stateless_ _authentication_ solution
+- It's important to note that using cookies with JWT makes it a _simple stateless_ _authentication_ solution

 - After a client receives a JWT it can be then used to:

     - authentication (just as basic authentication)
     - authorization (the token can encapsulate authorization details, _claims_ of what the holder of the token can do in a system)
     - as it is digitally signed it can be passed around _freely_
-    - this comes at a price: a token shouldn’t be valid forever, it is usually valid for a specific amount of time after it needs to _refreshed_, which fact in itself present several headaches :)
+    - this comes at a price: a token shouldn't be valid forever, it is usually valid for a specific amount of time after it needs to _refreshed_, which fact in itself present several headaches :)

-- **Here we won’t use OAuth2 or anything as that’s a complex thing, a _framework_ for authentication (with authorization servers and resource servers and _whatnot_)**
+- **Here we won't use OAuth2 or anything as that's a complex thing, a _framework_ for authentication (with authorization servers and resource servers and _whatnot_)**

 #### WebApplication7 = MVC